kintrix007/blog/contributing-to-nixpkgs/index.md

 Nixpkgs, the software repository the Nix package manager uses, is probably the biggest *binary* repository that exists with over 80,000 packages.
 Yes, I specifically said *binary* so that the AUR does not qualify.
 However, the humongous amount of packages pre-built is not the reason I love Nix.
-Althogh, it is very nice.
+Although, it is very nice.

 It is a package manager which claims to have solved [dependency